julzaza/wildwitchherbs/_posts/2025-07-10-witchy-herbs-for-protection.md

 **“No evil may cross, no harm may stay.
 Herb and salt guard night and day.”**

 ---
-To find out which plants are the most potent against the dark forces, read - [11 Top Whitchy Herbs for Protection](/top-protective-herbs-witchcraft/).
+To find out which plants are the most potent against the dark forces, check out [11 Top Whitchy Herbs for Protection](/top-protective-herbs-witchcraft/).

 ## Closing Thoughts